-Clear statistics of all ports: Clicking on the "Clear" button resets all of the port counters in the Overview, Transmit, and Receive views to zero.
+Clear statistics of all ports / Clear CRC Peak and CRC status: Clicking on the "Clear" button resets all of the port counters in the Overview, Transmit, and Receive views to zero.

 In Surveillance view, click the button to reset the CRC Proportion Peak and CRC Status of all ports.